MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Installation-and-Preparation-Requirements-for-Deploying-Network-Controller.md

 ---
-title: Installation and Preparation Requirements for Deploying Network Controller
+title: Requirements for Deploying Network Controller
-description: You can use this topic to prepare your datacenter for Network Controller deployment.
+description: Prepare your datacenter for Network Controller deployment, which requires one or more computers or VMs and one computer or VM.
+Before you can deploy Network Controller, you must configure the security groups, log file locations (if needed), and dynamic DNS registration.
-manager: brianlic
+manager: elizapo
 ms.prod: windows-server-threshold
 ms.technology: networking-sdn
 ms.topic: get-started-article
 ms.assetid: 7f899e62-6e5b-4fca-9a59-130d4766ee2f
 ms.author: pashort
 author: shortpatti
+ms.date: 08/10/2018
 ---
-# Installation and Preparation Requirements for Deploying Network Controller
+# Requirements for Deploying Network Controller

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

-You can use this topic to prepare your datacenter for Network Controller deployment.

-Following are the installation, software, and other requirements and preparation steps you must take before deploying Network Controller.
+Prepare your datacenter for Network Controller deployment, which requires one or more computers or VMs and one computer or VM.
+Before you can deploy Network Controller, you must configure the security groups, log file locations (if needed), and dynamic DNS registration.

 ## Network Controller requirements